mikeseven/node-glfw/README.markdown

 ------------
 You need GLFW on your machine.
 Go download it at https://http://www.glfw.org/.

-Currently, we support NodeJS 0.6.5 or above but not 0.7.x.
+Currently, we support NodeJS 0.6.5 or above.